ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/README.md

 ## Making kernel using kernel.org vanilla (the latest stable upon writing this document) kernel 5.5.1

-The kernel 5.5.1 source code is located @ the following location:
+The kernel 5.5.2 source code is located @ the following location:

 https://mirrors.edge.kernel.org/pub/linux/kernel/v5.x/

-The file to be downloaded is the following: linux-5.5.1.tar.xz
+The file to be downloaded is the following: linux-5.5.2.tar.xz

 The command to unpack the designated kernel is:

-	tar -xvf inux-5.5.1.tar.xz
+	tar -xvf linux-5.5.2.tar.xz
-	cd linux-5.5.1/
+	cd linux-5.5.2/

 To build the kernel, the following should be done:

 Make proper .config:

+	Debian:
+	ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- make -j8 omap2plus_defconfig

 	Fedora:
 	ARCH=arm CROSS_COMPILE=arm-linux-gnu- make -j8 omap2plus_defconfig

+Compile the kernel itself:

 	Debian:
-	ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- make -j8 omap2plus_defconfig
+	ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- make -j8

-Compile the kernel itself:

 	Fedora:
 	ARCH=arm CROSS_COMPILE=arm-linux-gnu- make -j8

-	Debian:
-	ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- make -j8

-The kernel itself to be used is in the directory: .../linux-5.5.1/arch/arm/boot/ and it is called zImage:
+The kernel itself to be used is in the directory: .../linux-5.5.2/arch/arm/boot/ and it is called zImage:

-	.../linux-5.5.1/arch/arm/boot/zImage
+	.../linux-5.5.2/arch/arm/boot/zImage

-The .dtb file to be used is in the directory: .../linux-5.5.1/arch/arm/boot/dts/ and it is called am335x-boneblack.dtb
+The .dtb file to be used is in the directory: .../linux-5.5.2/arch/arm/boot/dts/ and it is called am335x-boneblack.dtb

-	.../linux-5.5.1/arch/arm/boot/dts/am335x-boneblack.dtb
+	.../linux-5.5.2/arch/arm/boot/dts/am335x-boneblack.dtb

 The location on SD card both components should be placed is /dev/sdX1 mounted to some directory (example: /tmp/sdX1 (where the SD card itself is: /dev/sdX).

 Assuming X=b, it looks like:

 	mount /dev/sdb1 /tmp/sdb1

-The following will happed after booting u-boot, and after booting kernel 5.5.1 from the SD card (initial boot @ [  0.000000]):

-	Starting kernel ...

-	[    0.000000] Booting Linux on physical CPU 0x0
-	[ snap ]

 ## Making rootfs (using latest up to date BuildRoot distribution):